This article has links to products and services we love, which we may make commission from.

 Take the lift to the top of Nebotičnik, the 70 meters high skyscraper with the torch–like top.
 The views from Ljubljana’s Empire State Building are stunning, day and night, and guess what?

 A glass of red will only set you back a couple of euros!
 One of the cool things to do in Ljubljana at night.

 If booze is not your bag, check out this guide to the best coffee shops in Ljubljana.

 - Location: Štefanova ulica 1, 1000 Ljubljana (a Ljubljana must see)

-It will be tough, but there are lots of lovely day trips from the capital, including the majestic Lake Bled (the town with the church in the middle of the lake) and to the Slovenian/Croatian border where you can go glamping if you are in Slovenia for longer.
+It will be tough, but there are lots of lovely day trips from the capital, including the fairytale Lake Bled (the town with the church in the middle of the lake) and to the Slovenian/Croatian border where you can go glamping if you are in Slovenia for longer.

 It’s not over yet!
 See the less touristy Lake Bohinj and wander through the medieval town of Skofja Loka.

-How to get to Ljubljana
+How to Get to Ljubljana

 Ljubljana is well connected, Slovenia’s capital is home to Ljubljana Jože Pučnik Airport (previously known as Brnik Airport/code: LJU), Ljubljana railway station and a bus station (Avtobusna postaja Ljubljana).

 Accommodation in Ljubljana